HirraF/BOLDHapNet/README.md

 ### Loading the application:
 -	Open either R, or  Rstudio
--	At the console type the following: ```shiny::runGitHub(“BOLDHapNet”,“HirraF”)``` The application will load!
+-	At the console type the following: ```shiny::runGitHub(“BOLDHapNet”,“HirraF”)```
+- Ensure you are connected to the internet.
+The application will load!
 If you use this application routinely you may wish to install the following packages by running the following code in the R console:
 ```